karlot/sshclick/README.md

 Should be straight forward...
 1. Check preconditions:
-    - Python3 & pip installed
+    - python3 & pip installed
-    - Git
+    - git installed

 2. Clone this repo and run pip install
     ```console